Lakhdar Belloumi: International

-Lakhdar Belloumi scored 28 goals in 100 capes with the national team.
+Lakhdar Belloumi scored 28 goals in 100 games with the national team.
 He scored too six more goals with 47 more caps that are not recognized by FIFA because matches played and goals scored against clubs or against not a full national teams.
 He scored against Bałtyk Gdynia in 1979, Stade Brestois and Olympique Lyonnais in 1982, Racing Paris in 1983, FC Carl Zeiss Jena in 1984 and Videoton FC in 1987.